Pagination¶

 nextCursor if they consume the raw MCP protocol.

-Tool-level pagination on search_panes¶
+Tool-level result paging on search_panes¶

 search_panesreadonly returns aSearchPanesResultwrapper withmatches,truncated,truncated_panes,total_panes_matched,offset, andlimit.Agents detect